Contact us

 Therefore, there is different ways to end the relationship:

-- Cohabitation dissolution has no obligation regarding the French Law.
-In some cases a damages compensation can be asked.
+• Cohabitation dissolution has no obligation regarding the French Law.
+In some case a damage compensation can be asked.

 In the UK, if you’re married less than a year, you can’t get a divorce or dissolution yet.